quinetime/slide-mdx-boilerplate/README.md

 # Personal boilerplate for building MDX decks

-This is intended for my own use when building new slideshows, but if you'd like to grab some code, feel free.
+This is intended for my own use when building new slideshows, but if you'd like to use some portion or other, feel free.

 ---